nih-cfde/c2m2/README.md

 This repository hosts all of the documentation and specifications for CFDE-CC products relevant to DCC members of the CFDE.

 Currently, it houses the C2M2 technical documentation.
-Eventually it will also contain documentation for other products.
+Eventually, it will also contain documentation for other products.

 # Updating the Documentation in the Public Documentation Site